jamrifatima1-png/c-projects/README.md

-# simple-calculator
+# projects in c language
-code in c language  that affiche a simple calculator.
+codes and projects in c language.